SNAPSHOT-India stocks, bonds, rupee, swap, call at 0411 GMT

 -------------------------------------

-The benchmark five-year swap rate down 1 basis point at 7.09 percent, while the one-year rate was unchanged at 7.56 percent.
+The benchmark five-year swap rate down 1 basis point at 7.09 percent, while the one-year rate down 2 bps at 7.56 percent.

 CALL MONEY